Fresh Tortillas

 When was Fresh Tortillas last inspected?

-The most recent health inspection at Fresh Tortillas on file is from Jul 21, 2025.
-The public record contains four inspections in total.
+The most recent health inspection at Fresh Tortillas on file is from May 4, 2026.
+The public record contains five inspections in total.

 What is the most common violation at Fresh Tortillas?

-Across the inspection record, “food, supplies, or equipment not protected from potential source” has been cited two times, more than any other issue at Fresh Tortillas.
+Across the inspection record, “food, supplies, or equipment not protected from potential source” has been cited three times, more than any other issue at Fresh Tortillas.

 How does Fresh Tortillas compare to other restaurants in Staten Island?

-Fresh Tortillas most recently scored 74 out of 100, which is about the same as the Staten Island average of 75.
+Fresh Tortillas most recently scored 82 out of 100, which is higher than the Staten Island average of 75.

 Has Fresh Tortillas' inspection record improved over time?

 Results have been roughly steady.
-Inspections at Fresh Tortillas have averaged around three violations per visit across the recent record.
+Inspections at Fresh Tortillas have averaged around two violations per visit across the recent record.

 How often is Fresh Tortillas inspected?